lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

 ### Order the parameters as you need

 When you use `Path()`, you might want to reorder the parameters.
-For example, having a required query parameter `q` first.
+For example, having a required query parameter `q` before a path parameter.
 Python requires that parameters with default values come after those without.
 You can use a `*` in the function arguments to indicate that all subsequent arguments are keyword-only.

 ```python
 from fastapi import FastAPI, Path